 Disclaimer: This post may contain affiliate links.

 The Squier Bullet Stratocaster borrows its shape from its grandfather, the world famous Fender Stratocaster.
-Instantly recognizable, your guitar will look the part of a more expensive Fender for only $150!
+Instantly recognizable, your guitar will look the part of a more expensive Fender for a lot less money!

 The Bullet Strat comes in multiple colors and finishes so you can find the one you like best.
-There’s the classic Brown Sunburst, shown above.
-Two more minimalist finishes are also available: Arctic White and Black, allowing the guitar to become a canvas for stickers or other types of personalization (if that’s your thing!).
-The finish on the Squier Bullet Stratocaster is of decent quality, though we’ve heard many reports of small finishing mistakes.
-That’s to be expected, however, since this is a budget guitar.
-Remember, you’re buying this guitar to learn and play – not as a museum piece!
+There's the classic Brown Sunburst, shown above.
+Other more minimalist finishes are also available: Arctic White, Black, and Fiesta Red.
+These plain finishes allow the guitar to become a canvas for stickers or other types of personalization (if that's your thing!).
+The polyurethane finish on the Squier Bullet Stratocaster is of decent quality, though we've heard many reports of small finishing mistakes.
+That's to be expected, however, since this is a budget guitar.
+Remember, you're buying this guitar to learn and play - not as a museum piece!

 For better playability, the Squier Bullet Stratocaster was designed with a C-shaped, satin-finished neck.
 As the most common neck shape found on electric guitars, C-shapes are comfortably countered and easy to hold no matter what size your hand is.
-The satin-finished neck is smooth, making it easy to slide your hand up down to find the frets you need without issue.
+The satin-finished neck is smooth, making it easy to slide your hand up down to find the frets you need without 'snagging' or other issues.

-If you focus more on blues and classic rock, then the Single-Single-Single option (SSS) is right for you.
+If you focus more on blues and classic rock, then the Single-Single-Single option (SSS) is the better choice for you.
 A single-coil in the bridge gives you a slightly thinner, twangy/lively sound as opposed to the warmth and thickness of a humbucker.
+Channel your inner Beatle or rock out like Hendrix with the SSS Bullet Strat.

-No matter which version you choose, the Squier Bullet Strat’s pickups will be ceramic.
-Though ceramic pickups tend to be high-output, the pickups in the Bullet Strat are pretty tame.
-They tend to do worse at clean sounds than more expensive Alnico-based pickups.
-However, because the Bullet Strat’s pickups aren’t super ‘hot’, they sound great doing both clean and distorted sounds.
+No matter which version you choose, the Squier Bullet Strat's pickups will be ceramic.
+Though ceramic pickups tend to be high-output, the pickups in the Bullet Strat are surprisingly tame.
+Ceramics tend to do worse at clean sounds than more expensive Alnico-based pickups, but not in this guitar!
+Because the Bullet Strat's pickups aren't super 'hot', they sound great doing both clean and distorted sounds.
 These pickups actually sound fantastic for their price-point and are one of the highlights of the guitar.
-We’ll take a closer look (and listen!) to the pickups in the Sound section of the review.
+We'll take a closer look (and listen!) to the pickups in the Sound section of the review.

 The Squier Bullet HSS Stratocaster comes in two versions: a version with a tremolo bridge ('whammy bar') and another with a hard-tail bridge (without a tremolo bar, pictured above).
 The tremolo-equipped version allows for pitch bends and expressiveness at the expense of tuning stability and more moving parts.
 One of the main problems with the Squier Bullet Stratocaster we'll touch on in the next section are the tuners, which aren't of the highest quality.